MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-488-Survey-Certification-Enforcement-Procedures/subpart-F-Enforcement-Compliance-LongTerm-Care-Facilities-Deficiencies/section-488.408.md

 (B) Terminate the provider agreement;

-(ii) CMS and the State may impose a civil money penalty of $3,050-$10,000 as adjusted annually under 45 CFR part 102 per day or $1,000-$10,000 as adjusted annually under 45 CFR part 102 per instance of noncompliance, in addition to imposing the remedies specified in paragraph (e)(2)(i) of this section.
+(ii) For each instance of noncompliance, CMS and the State may impose a civil money penalty of $3,050-$10,000 (as adjusted annually under 45 CFR part 102) per day, $1,000-$10,000 (as adjusted annually under 45 CFR part 102) per instance of noncompliance, or both, in addition to imposing the remedies specified in paragraph (e)(2)(i) of this section.
+For multiple instances of noncompliance, CMS may impose any combination of per instance or per day civil money penalties for each instance within the same survey.
+The aggregate civil money penalty amount may not exceed $10,000 (as adjusted annually under 45 CFR part 102) for each day of noncompliance.

 (3) When there are widespread deficiencies that constitute actual harm that is not immediate jeopardy, CMS and the State may impose temporary management, in addition to Category 2 remedies.